ChamiLamelas/moss-wrapper/README.md

 Only the `.h` and `.cpp` files will be taken from this folder (`Utilities.h` and `Utilities.cpp`), all other files, directories, and symlinks will be ignored so you do not have to worry about having them there.

-#### **What should `CURR_SEM` and `ASSN_DIRS` directories look like?**
+#### **What should `curr_sem` and `assn_dirs` directories look like?**

-`CURR_SEM` and `ASSN_DIRS` all form assignment directories.
+`curr_sem` and `assn_dirs` all form assignment directories.
 They should have the students' submissions collected into folders inside.
 It is assumed these folders are uniquely identifiable in some way (e.g. with a student ID or GitHub username, repository combination).
 Students submission directories should take on one of two forms.

 1. The Tufts provide form.
 Here, students are allowed to submit multiple times and the submissions are numbered based on their name followed by `.` and a number.